waTeim/node-julia/README.md

 # Limitations

-The following are limitations of the current framework, and while all are planned to be supported in the future, the implementation is difficult enough that it was thought better to provide the limited form now rather than wait several weeks or more for the full version.
+The following are limitations of the current framework, and while all are planned to be addressed in the future, the implementation is difficult enough that it was thought better to provide the limited form now rather than wait several weeks or more for the full version.
 There are various workaround for most of these issues.